 - 3 tablespoons white granulated sugar

 - 11 cups bread flour can use all-purpose flour

 - Place all ingredients in a large bowl and mix just until incorporated.
 It will turn into a very wet, sticky dough.
 Just leave the dough in the bowl, cover with a clean, wet dishtowel, and let it rise until double in size, about 1 hour.

 - Spoon this sticky dough into four well-greased loaf pans.
 Allow to rise in pans until dough reaches the top of the pan.

 - Preheat oven to 350 F. Bake for 35 minutes; brush tops with melted butter and return to oven for another 10 minutes.

 - Allow pans to cool on cooling rack 10 to 15 minutes, then remove loaves from pans, allowing bread to completely cool.

 - Bread will be moist at first.
 Best when allowed to cool completely before cutting.
 (Granted, it takes a lot of personal discipline to wait that long.)
-This bread is quite moist and stays fresh in a plastic bag for two to three days.
+Store bread in a linen cloth bag (See Notes) for two to three days.
 Freezes well.